myrmidoss/DnD/Everway/NA/story/01PacificNW.md

 kidnapping little girls.
 >
 > And so all the animals from the village gathered together to come up with a way to save the little girls.
-They knew he lived in the stars, and so they decided to build a ladder to his home in the stars.
+They knew Totocqueal lived in the stars, and so they decided to build a ladder to his home.
 They gathered hemlock trees and carved them to arrows, and a massive, ancient cedar tree, and carved it into a bow.
 They needed someone to string the bow, and so all the strongest animals got in line to string this massive, rigid cedar tree.
 One after